Our experienced trainers can make quick work of your dog's challenging behavior! See class list below for more details.

 Jillian Leibach, CPDT-KA

 Jillian grew up loving dogs.
 She began her career in animal welfare in 2009 as an Animal Care Associate at MHHS.
 Here she learned the intricacies of canine behavior through hands-on experience and by administering the SAFER (Safety Assessment for Evaluating Rehoming) behavior assessment on hundreds of dogs.
 Jillian is CPDT-KA certified, and she has also received her certification through the Animal Behavior College for Basic Obedience Training (ABCDT).
-Jillian has grown with the Society over the years and is currently Placement Manager.
+Jillian has grown with the Society over the years and is currently Director of Placement.

 Dana Polsinelli, CPDT-KA